Laura M. Montoya

 As the Finance, Pensions & Intergovernmental Affairs Vice-Chair, Treasurer Montoya worked on national policies that affect counties as it relates to taxes, pensions, county, and tribal governments, and elections.
 Treasurer Montoya has spoken at a press conference on Capitol Hill to fight for full funding of Payment in Lieu of Taxes (PiLT) and Secure Rural Schools (SRS) and was on a panel with House Speaker Nancy Pelosi and Congressman Ben Ray Lujan to discuss federal tax policy.

 Montoya was born, raised, and educated in Las Vegas, New Mexico.
 She earned her Bachelor’s degree in Political Science and Psychology from New Mexico Highlands University and later earned a Master’s degree in Public Affairs.
-While at Highlands University, Laura participated in the student senate and was homecoming princess.
+While at Highlands University, Laura participated in the student senate and was the homecoming princess.
 Laura also served as Reina de Las Fiestas de Las Vegas.

 Through a competitive selection process, Laura became the 2003 Rotary Ambassadorial Scholar and studied International Relations at the University of Costa Rica.
-Laura is currently the Treasurer for Mentoring Kids Works New Mexico.